-10. Federal Performance Measures and Targets
+Federal Performance Measures and Targets

 The 2015 federal transportation authorization legislation, 'Fixing America's Surface Transportation Act' (FAST Act), following the precedent established by the previous federal program, MAP-21, includes provisions requiring the establishment of performance measures (PMs) for projects included in the Federal Transportation Improvement Program (FTIP).
-The specific requirements regarding the establishment of federal PMs and targets, as outlined in subsequent federal rule-making packages.
+The specific requirements regarding the establishment of federal PMs and targets, were defined in subsequent federal rule-making packages.
 For additional information, please see item J in the 'Policy and Requirements' chapter, pages 10-12.

-In order to comply with the federal PMs and targets, data for the following PMs will be collected through the 2021 FTIP data entry process:
+To support compliance with the federal PMs and targets, data for the following PMs will be collected through the 2021 FTIP data development process:

 PM2 - PAVEMENT AND BRIDGE - This section is exclusively for projects which are on the National Highway System (NHS.)
-If pavement or bridge project includes a portion of the NHS select YES.
-If YES is selected, additional information is required.
+If a pavement or bridge improvement project includes a portion of the NHS select 'YES'.
+If 'YES' is selected, additional information is required.